Walt-H/real-python-interview-question/README.md

 # Python Interview Task
-A real Python based interview task that I was asked to complete during an interview with a Fortune 500 company.
+A real Python based task that I was asked to complete during an interview with a Fortune 500 company.

 Given a very poor (very real) list of requirements, make a Python console program that fulfills them.